|If you've been through one or more traumatic events in your life that continue to

 VA/DoD Clinical Practice Guideline for the Management of Post-Traumatic Stress Disorder and Acute Stress Disorder.

-“trauma-focused psychotherapies with the strongest evidence from clinical trials . . .
-These
+three “trauma-focused psychotherapies with the strongest evidence from clinical trials . .

-treatments have been tested in numerous clinical trials, in patients with complex presentations
+.
+These treatments have been tested in numerous clinical trials, in patients with complex

-and comorbidities, compared to active control conditions, have long-term follow-up, and have
+presentations and comorbidities, compared to active control conditions, have long-term

 RANDOMIZED CONTROLLED STUDIES

-I'm a Level II Trained EMDR clinician and have been using EMDR in treatment for over fifteen
+I'm a Level II Trained EMDR clinician, and have been using this treatment modality for

 |Click the link below for printable information on PTSD, offered here with